-Whether you’re a natural-born leader or you’re growing into a management opportunity, whether you’re a fearless innovator or a somebody who simply must take the reigns out of a sense of duty, whether you’re an entrepreneurial thinker or a steady hand in periods of sustained growth, your leadership style will have a direct impact on the culture, morale, and indeed, on the success of your organization.
+Whether you’re a natural-born leader or you’re growing into a management opportunity, whether you’re a fearless innovator or a somebody who simply must take the reigns out of a sense of duty, whether you’re an entrepreneurial thinker or a steady hand in periods of sustained growth, your organizational leadership style will have a direct impact on the culture, morale, and indeed, on the success of your organization.

 Fortunately, there’s a style of business leadership to match nearly every personality type and every kind of organization.
 To lead effectively, you’ll need to find a style of leadership compatible with both your personality and your organization.